 Now, I know what you are thinking.
 I said the math to reduce the recipe was easy, but somehow I messed it up.

-Next, we tried again, but this time the kids added whatever amount of baking powder they wanted to add- but they did have to choose from four specific measurements.
+Next, we tried another version, but this time the kids added whatever amount of baking powder they wanted to add- but they did have to choose from four specific measurements.

-I also had learned my lesson about the flour so this time I pre-measured it into little cups.
+I also had learned my lesson about the flour so this time I pre-measured the ingredients into little cups.